YlianaOtero/YlianaOtero/README.md

 As a very curious person, the IT world fascinates me, and I wish to keep learning and growing from it!

-I work as a DevOps Engineer at Perceptiva, where I do stuff like:

-• Implementation, deployment, and maintenance of systems.

-• Cloud infrastructure management and systems administration.

-• Infrastructure as code.

-• Monitoring and troubleshooting.

 Key technologies: Linux, Kubernetes, Docker, Git, Helm, Google Cloud Platform, MySQL, Cassandra, Axway.